Fast erasure decoder for hypergraph product codes: VH decoder

 Let $T_v$ (resp.~$T_h$) be the subgraph of $T(\HH_Z)$ induced by the vertices of $B \times (A \cup B)$ (resp.~$(A \cup B) \times A$).
 The graph $T_v$ is made with the vertical edges of $T(\HH_Z)$ and $T_h$ is made with its horizontal edges.
 Given an erasure vector $\varepsilon$, denote by $V(\varepsilon)$ the set of vertices of $T(\HH_Z)$ that are either erased qubits or check nodes incident to an erased qubit.
 A {\em vertical cluster} (resp.~{\em horizontal cluster}) is a subset of $V(\varepsilon)$ that is a connected component for the graph $T_v$ (resp.~$T_h$).

 The {\em VH graph} of $\varepsilon$ is defined to be the graph whose vertices are the clusters and two clusters are connected iff their intersection is non-empty.

-The following proposition provides some insights on the structure of the VH graph. \begin{proposition} The VH graph is a bipartite graph where each edge connects a vertical cluster with an horizontal cluster.
-There is a one-to-one correspondence between the check nodes of $T(\HH_Z)$ that belong to one vertical cluster and one horizontal cluster and the edges of the VH graph. \end{proposition}
+The following proposition provides some insights on the structure of the VH graph. \begin{proposition} The VH graph is a bipartite graph where each edge connects a vertical cluster with a horizontal cluster.
+There is a one-to-one correspondence between (i) the check nodes of $T(\HH_Z)$ that belong to one vertical cluster and one horizontal cluster and (ii) the edges of the VH graph. \end{proposition}

 \begin{proof} Because the graph $T_v$ contains only vertical edges, any vertical cluster must be a subset of $\{b_1\} \times (A \cup B)$ for some $b_1 \in B$.
 Similarly, any horizontal cluster is a subset of $(A \cup B) \times \{a_1'\}$ for some $a_1' \in A$.
 As a result, two clusters with the same orientation (horizontal or vertical) cannot intersect and the only possible intersection between a cluster included in $\{b_1\} \times (A \cup B)$ and a cluster included in $(A \cup B) \times \{a_1'\}$ is the check node $(b_1, a_1')$.
 The bijection between check nodes and edges of the VH graph follows. \end{proof}